mattbierner/blog.mattbierner.com/_posts/2016-01-11-giving-up-the-ghost.markdown

 This got the text into a good state, now time to handle images.

 ### Migrating Images
 The exported Ghost database does not contain image data, so if you've uploaded any images through Ghost, these must be manually migrated over.
-This can be as easy as copying the entire Ghost `content/images` directory into Jekyll, but I decided to just start from scratch so that the images would all be organized more logically for the future (breaking hyperlinks like a beast in the process too).
+This can be as easy as copying the entire Ghost `content/images` directory into Jekyll, but I decided to just start from scratch so that the images would all be organized more logically for the future (breaking hyperlinks like a champ in the process too).

 My target image directory structure has each post with its own `content` folder: